February 12, 2021 1:40 pm

 in many cases purchasing their shopping online.
 Plant-Based alternatives also saw an uptake too.

-The research carried out last year during the pandemic found that four in 10 bought milk more
+The research carried out last year during the pandemic found that four in 10 shoppers purchased milk more

 than once a week.
 Back in Spring 2020, there was an immediate increase in diary sales, mainly in